gamethapcam/pokemon-wilds/README.md

  - Full Gen 2 engine replication (battle mechanics, attacks, etc).
  - Other Generations.

+## Known Issues
+ - Music will occasionally get messed up (I'm working to fix it).
+Restart the game as a temporary workaround.
+ - Some attacks aren't implemented and do nothing (mirror move, metronome, rain dance, and similar attacks.)
+ - If your party is full and you catch a pokemon and you previously slept indoors, the pokemon (may?) duplicate and do weird stuff.

 # FAQ
  - Is it possible to migrate my save from a previous version?
    - This currently isn't supported, but there's a chance it will work.
 If it doesn't work, PM me with your save file and I should be able to migrate it for you.